Anxious Dogs in Cars: How to Calm Your Dog for Stress-Free Rides

 Note: I highly recommend a dog harness to use with your dog seat belt.

-To help, imagine there’s a box of eggs on your hood and you can’t drop them.
+To help, imagine there’s a box of eggs on your hood, and you can’t drop them.
 That means no quick stops or abrupt turns.

-The bonus is if you have a car insurance app, you may see your premiums decrease as your driving improves.
+The bonus is that if you have a car insurance app, you may see your premiums decrease as your driving improves.

 Desensitizing